scalar-labs/scalardb/docs/backup-restore.md

 One way to create a transactionally-consistent backup is to take a backup while Scalar DB cluster does not have outstanding transactions.
 If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.
-If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a specific time (preferably the midtime) in the period since the system takes backups for each operation in such a case.
+If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a time (preferably the midtime) in the period.

-To easily achieve transactionally-consistent backup for Scalar DB on a non-transactional database is to use the [Scalar DB server](https://github.com/scalar-labs/scalardb/tree/master/server) (which is implemented `scalar-admin` interface) or implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application.
+To easily make Scalar DB drain outstanding requests and stop accepting new requests, it is recommended to use [Scalar DB server](https://github.com/scalar-labs/scalardb/tree/master/server) (which implements `scalar-admin` interface) or implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your Scalar DB applications.
-You can use the [Client-side tool](https://github.com/scalar-labs/scalar-admin/tree/scalar-admin-dockerfile#client-side-tool) to pause the application without losing ongoing transactions.
+With [scalar-admin client tool](https://github.com/scalar-labs/scalar-admin/tree/scalar-admin-dockerfile#client-side-tool), you can pause nodes/servers/applications that implement the scalar-admin interface without losing ongoing transactions.

-Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between nodes (`scalar-admin` interface implemented application nodes or `Scalar DB server` nodes that requests a pause) by using clock synchronization such as NTP.
+Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between clients and servers by using clock synchronization such as NTP.
 Otherwise, the time you get as a paused duration might be too different from the time in which the pause was actually conducted, which could restore to a point where ongoing transactions exist.
 Also, it is recommended to pause a long enough time (e.g., 10 seconds) and use the midpoint time of the paused duration as a restore point since clock synchronization cannot perfectly synchronize clocks between nodes.